jbrubake/pcal/doc/ReadMe.txt

            In truth, this change was first made (recently) to the 'lcal' application, where the inefficiencies are greater.
-Logically, however, 'pcal' benefitted from the same change.
+Logically, however, 'pcal' benefited from the same change.

          - Renamed the 'Makefile' flag 'EPS' to 'EPS_DSC' in order to more clearly show its purpose (i.e. to use different PostScript Document